 For networking with potential buyers, I have found that my art sells when I am there at events that display my art so I would show up at gallery receptions.
 I also meet new buyers doing outdoor art shows.
 It is best to collect email addresses of interesting buyers and of buyers that purchase your work if you can.
-You can follow up with occasional emails that let potential buyers know what you are up to and show them new work and were it can be seen.
+You can follow up with occasional emails that let potential buyers know what you are up to and show them new work and where it can be seen.

 Many people use social media such as Facebook, Twitter, LinkedIn or gallery sites such as Fine Art America and participate in the discussions that make your art stick out from the many other artists.
 Most people say to select just one social media site to start and concentrate your efforts on that social media site.
 It may be difficult to tell if your efforts from social media relate directly to sales but if I get a call, I ask them how they heard about me.

-I am not sure if having your own custom web site would be directly related to networking, but I can say that having a web site can bring you orders as if it was an online portfolio and sales tool that can lead a client to contact you and not necessarily from direct online orders.
+I am not sure if having your own custom website would be directly related to networking, but I can say that having a website can bring you orders as if it was an online portfolio and sales tool that can lead a client to contact you and not necessarily from direct online orders.

 4. What outside resources did you find most useful to consult when beginning your business?
 For instance, any organizations, consultants, etc.

 In my case, I did not contact outside consultants or organizations when starting out.
 I find that most advice I was given was not relevant to what I was doing.
 I can see the value in seeking a consultant short term for a specific function you are working on such as creating contracts; starting an email marketing program or learning specialized skills could be beneficial.
 The truth is that going to a consultant could cost $80 - $200 an hour and most small businesses just cannot afford them for long.
-You can seek out advice from more experience friends that have a similar business and that business does not have to be photography related.
+You can seek out advice from more experienced friends that have a similar business and that business does not have to be photography-related.

 Much of the specialty business information you will need is now available in books or on the internet.
 Getting valuable information this way is inexpensive or free.
 One part that may be difficult when you are first starting out and inexperienced is recognizing what information is valuable and directly relates to what information you need now and how to implement that information to an action that serves a purpose to make your business go forward.
-The two part article listed below is an example of information that is quite valuable.
+The two-part article listed below is an example of information that is quite valuable.

 One person you may find beneficial to contact on a new business is an accountant or CPA that specializes in working with small businesses.
 Finding out in advance what you can deduct and how to keep records to take advantage of those deductions will increase your profits and reduce your taxes.
 You can also determine how to set up your business such as a sole proprietor.

 Another person to talk to would be an insurance broker.
 It is important to have a separate business insurance policy for liability and for photography equipment.
 This can not only protect your business but yourself and your personal assets from a client.
-In higher risk specialties such as wedding photography, working on higher end commercial photography or working with children this is even more important.
+In higher-risk specialties such as wedding photography, working on higher-end commercial photography, or working with children this is even more important.

 I do think you can learn a lot by working for a more experienced photographer and learn what works and how you can apply it to your own business when you go out on your own.
-As I stated above, working with a professional photography organization such as PPA or related organization would be one option that I would recommend.
+As I stated above, working with a professional photography organization such as PPA or a related organization would be one option that I would recommend.
 Joining a photography club or local art league which has members mostly in art mediums other than photography could be fun but not as valuable on the business side of things.

 Here are two very practical articles full of good advice from someone who has been through the experience of starting a photography business called "26 Things I Wish I’d Known Before Starting My Photography Business" (Article part 1 here)(Article part 2 here).